dhutty/molecule/docs/source/provisioners.rst

 ============

 Molecule uses provisioners to bring up Ansible ready hosts to operate on.
-Currently, Molecule supports two provisioners: Vagrant and Docker.
+Currently, Molecule supports several provisioners: Vagrant, Docker Openstack and Libvirt.

 The provisioner can set when using ``init`` command or through the ``molecule.yml`` file.